BLOG CATEGORIES

 Test Prep

 As we discovered in the first post, the OEM system appears to have three different CCV valves.
 On further investigation, we found that these three valves comprise two separate systems.
 One system features two CCV valves on the valve cover that connect at a T-joint and run to the intake.
+The other system connects the remaining CCV valve on the timing cover to the inlet side of the turbo.

 Continue Reading »